Skint Dad

 January – Christmas is so last year

 January tends to be a bit of a ghost town month for supermarkets.
 They don’t stock the shelves immediately, so there are many bargains to be had.
 Electronic items enjoy a ‘reduced’ sticker or two.
-Gadgets, that were the novelty gifts a month before, are now so yesterday.
+Gadgets that were novelty gifts a month before are now so yesterday.

 Frozen bumper packs of party snacks can be found in the lonely, arctic freezer section.
 This is great, if you have a birthday in January.
 You can offer shelter to those forgotten treats in your nice, warm oven with a few extra pennies in your pocket for a reduced priced bottle of wine.